sapphire008/Python/PySynapse/README.md

     - ~~Range selection / cursor tool~~: for event detection and data analyses
       * ~~Initial and end values, end - initial difference~~
       * max, min, average, median, std
-      * EPSP, IPSP, EPSC, IPSC, action potentials, extracellular spikes
+      * ~EPSP, IPSP, EPSC, IPSC, action potentials~, extracellular spikes
       * exponential / double exponential curve fitting
-      * input resistance
     - Indexing / annotation system.
 Load all the meta info of the data files into a database.
 Allow the user to search for keywords or key values.
     - Average trace display

+## Update Jun 11, 2016
+* Added "Arithmetic", "Layout", and "Event" tools in the toolbox
+  - "Arithemtic": remove baseline ("null" checkbox) and trace averaging / manipulation (to be implemented)
+  - "Layout": add and remove data streams
+  - "Event": event detector, including APs, PSPs.
+Extracellular spike detection is yet to be implemented
+* Fixed various bugs and fine tuned some behaviors.

 ## Update Apr 24, 2016
 * Side dock panel toolbox